Setting up a Raspberry Pi

 Steps to set up a Raspberry Pi for ssh access on the local network, without ever needing to connect a keyboard or monitor to the Pi.
 These instructions were prepared using a Pi 1 model B and checked on a Pi 3, but other Pi's should be almost the same.

 (These instructions require a Linux machine, so the first part is of no use to those with only a Windows machine; and if you have a Linux machine, you can use QEMU anyway and don't need a Pi.
-With a Windows machine, you can enable ssh by creating a file on the VFAT partition, and initially at least work with a wired connection.)
+With a Windows machine, there are tools that will write the image to an SD card; then the VFAT boot partition will be visible to Windows, and you can enable ssh by creating a file on the boot partition, and initially at least work with a wired connection.
+Recent versions of Raspbian also allow you to configure the Wifi by creating a file on the boot partition that is copied to the root partition when the OS boots.)

 - Download the Raspbian Stretch Lite image from https://downloads.raspberrypi.org/raspbian_lite_latest.